hypi-universe/docs/content/userdefinedfunctions.md

 ###   deleteScalars

-Data in a square array can be permanently deleted as shown in the `groovyDeleteScalars` user defined function below.
+Data in a scalar array can be permanently deleted as shown in the `groovyDeleteScalars` user defined function below.
 Behaviour is the same as that of [deleteScalars](deletedata.md#deletescalars).
 You may choose appropriate name for `groovyDeleteScalars`

 ```
 type Mutation {